Bullying and harassment in the workplace is unacceptable

 Feel supported through the workers' compensation process

 Understand your rights and entitlements

-Assist you with disputes which may arise with the workcover insurer
+Get assistance with disputes which may arise with your WorkCover insurer

 Maximise your compensation

-Provide you with clear and accurate advice about your prospects of success
+Receive clear and accurate advice about your prospects of success.

 You should contact us if:

-You have been victim to bullying or harassment at work
+You have been subjected to bullying or harassment at work

 You have suffered a psychological injury as a result of bullying or harassment at work